PacktPublishing/ASPdotNET-High-Performance/README.md

 # ASP.NET Core 2 High Performance - Second Edition
 This is the code repository for [ASP.NET Core 2 High Performance - Second Edition](https://www.packtpub.com/application-development/aspnet-core-2-high-performance-second-edition?utm_source=github&utm_medium=repository&utm_campaign=9781788399760), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the book from start to finish.
 ## About the Book
-The ASP.NET Core 2 framework is used to develop high-performance, cross-platform web applications, and is built on .NET Core 2, allowing the use of more .NET Framework APIs.

 This book will address high-level performance improvement techniques.
 We start by locating and measuring problems, along with solving some of the most common ones.
 Next, we deploy an application to a production network and tolerate latency.
 We then learn to optimize C# code and choose the best data structures for the job.
 We also cover parallel programming and distributed architectures.

-By the end of this book, you will be fixing latency issues and optimizing performance problems, but you will also know how this affects the complexity of the application.
-As a parting note, you will explore a few highly advanced techniques for further optimization.

-This book assumes that the reader can already build a web application, and so does not cover this.
-However, it does show how to get started with ASP.NET Core 2 on Windows, Mac, Linux, and Docker.

 ## Instructions and Navigation
 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
 For example, Chapter02.